-- 16S rRNA sequencing, metagenomic sequencing and quantitative PCR were used on carbon storage environments to demonstrate selection of microorganisms that are capable of utilizing CO2. - 16S rRNA sequencing on samples from over 300 unconventional production wells demonstrated microbial DNA signals fluid migration and reservoir reaction, increasing risk of microbially driven corrosion events. - Metagenomes from various subsurface energy environments have been evaluated for key carbon degradation pathways, carbon fixation pathways and nutrient cycling pathways. - Draft genomes with over 99% completion have been reconstructed from deep subsurface energy environments.
-These draft genomes allow a detailed look at key metabolic pathways of abundant subsurface microorganisms. - Pan-genomic and pan-metagenomic analysis demonstrate core functional pathways and unique functional pathways among various energy environments.
-Results suggest functional similarity among communities within the same basin/ reservoir compared to geographically separated systems with analogous conditions. - Enrichment of coalbed microbial communities has been demonstrated to biocatalyze upgrading CO2 waste products and AMD waste solids into higher-value material for potential market resale.
-This may provide a revenue stream for CO2 capture and waste management.
+- 16S rRNA sequencing, metagenomic sequencing, and quantitative PCR were used on carbon storage environments to demonstrate selection of microorganisms that are capable of utilizing CO2. - 16S rRNA sequencing on samples from over 300 unconventional production wells demonstrate microbial DNA signals fluid migration and reservoir reaction, increasing risk of microbially driven corrosion events. - Metagenomes from various subsurface energy environments have been evaluated for key carbon degradation pathways, carbon fixation pathways, and nutrient cycling pathways. - Draft genomes with over 99% completion have been reconstructed from deep subsurface energy environments.
+These draft genomes allow a detailed look at key metabolic pathways of abundant subsurface microorganisms. - Pan-genomic and pan-metagenomic analysis demonstrate core functional pathways and unique functional pathways amongst various energy environments.
+Results suggest functional similarity amongst communities within the same basin/reservoir compared to geographically separated systems with analogous conditions. - Enrichment of coalbed microbial communities has been demonstrated to biocatalyze upgrading CO2 waste products and AMD waste solids into higher-value material for potential market resale.
+This may provide a revenue stream for CO2 capture and waste management

 Geomicrobiology research at NETL is ongoing.
-The Laboratory anticipates further evolution of the characterization of microbial communities and biological processes, resulting in more effective use of existing infrastructure, safer storage of CO_2 and more efficient management of waste.
+The Laboratory anticipates further evolution of the characterization of microbial communities and biological processes, resulting in more effective use of existing infrastructure, safer storage of CO_2 , and more efficient management of waste.

 This ultimately helps ensure the energy security of our nation for future generations.
-Learn more about NETL's Geomicrobiology team at edx.netl.doe.gov/geomicrobiology www.NETL.DOE.gov
+Learn more about NETL's Geomicrobiology team at edx.netl.doe.gov/geomicrobiology

-NETL has investigated the complex fluid mixing patterns, reactive chemistry and altered microbiology in carbon storage environments for over 10' years.
+NETL has investigated the complex fluid mixing patterns, reactive chemistry, and altered microbiology in carbon storage environments for over ten years.

-NETL is a U.S. Department of Energy national laboratory that drives innovation and delivers solutions for a clean and secure energy future.
-By using its highly skilled innovators and state-of-the-art research facilities, NETL is advancing carbon management and resource sustainability technologies to enable environmental sustainability for all Americans.
+NETL is a U.S. Department of Energy national laboratory that drives innovation and delivers technological solutions for an environmentally sustainable and prosperous energy future.
+By leveraging its world-class talent and research facilities, NETL is ensuring affordable, abundant and reliable energy that drives a robust economy and national security, while developing technologies to manage carbon across the full life cycle, enabling environmental sustainability for all Americans.